Politics of Mongolia: Administrative divisions

 Mongolia is divided into 21 Aimags (provinces) and one municipality/city (khot): Arkhangai, Bayan-Ölgii, Bayankhongor, Bulgan, Darkhan-Uul, Dornod, Dornogovi, Dundgovi, Govi-Altai, Govisümber, Khentii, Khovd, Khövsgöl, Ömnögovi, Orkhon, Övörkhangai, Selenge, Sükhbaatar, Töv, Uvs, Zavkhan, and the city of Ulaanbaatar.

-Local elections are held every four years in all 21 provinces and the capital, electing representatives to municipal councils.
-After each election, the newly elected municipal councils recommend a governor and their office, and meet semi-annually to discuss issues in their province, recommend, and supervise the local government.
+Local elections are held every four years in all 21 provinces and the capital, electing representatives to local councils called the Citizens' Representatives Khural.
+After each election, the newly elected local councils recommend a governor and their office, and meet semi-annually to discuss issues in their province, recommend, and supervise the local government.
 However, the prime minister has the power to choose provincial governors.
 Unlike federal republics like Germany and the United States, local governments in Mongolia hold limited authority, and are generally tasked with implementing the central government's policies.

 On the next lower administrative level, representatives are elected in provincial subdivisions and urban sub-districts in Ulaanbaatar.

 The latest local elections took place on 11 October 2024.
 A total of 17149 candidates ran for 8167 seats in provincial and county councils.
-Mongolian People's Party won a majority in 14 out of 21 provincial councils in Mongolia, while the Democratic Party took the remaining seven provinces.
+The Mongolian People's Party won a majority in 14 out of 21 provincial councils in Mongolia, while the Democratic Party took the remaining seven provinces.